-The Population Methodology uses Illinois' current and projected population growth rates to develop a population to based aircraft operations ratio that reflects comparable growth patterns between the two variables.
-Population growth rates were obtained for each county in Illinois from Woods and Poole Economics Inc. The county population growth rates were applied to base year based aircraft activity to develop operation forecasts for the 20-year planning horizon.
-The Population Methodology assumes the population to based aircraft ratio will remain constant through the planning horizon.
-The results of the Population Methodology based aircraft forecasts are presented in comparison with the other based aircraft forecast methodologies in Figure 7.12 and Table 7.8.
+The Population Methodology uses Illinois' current and projected population growth rates to develop a population to based aircraft ratio that reflects comparable growth patterns between the two variables.
+Population growth rates were obtained for each county in Illinois from Woods and Poole Economics Inc. The county population growth rates were applied to base year-based aircraft activity to develop based aircraft forecasts for the 20-year planning horizon.

-The Per Capita Personal Income (PCPI) Methodology uses Illinois's current and projected PCPI, as reported by Woods and Poole Economics Inc., to develop a PCPI to based aircraft ratio that reflects comparable growth factors between the two variables.
+The PCPI Methodology uses Illinois's current and projected PCPI, as reported by Woods and Poole Economics Inc., to develop a PCPI to based aircraft ratio that reflects comparable growth factors between the two variables.
 The project PCPI growth rates for each county in Illinois was applied to the airport base year-based aircraft activity to develop forecasts for the 20-year planning horizon.
-The PCPI Methodology assumes that the PCPI to based aircraft ratio will remain constant through the planning horizon.
-The results of the PCPI Methodology based aircraft forecasts are presented in comparison with the other based aircraft forecast methodologies in Figure 7.12 and Table 7.8.

-The Socioeconomic Blend Methodology averages the Population and PCPI methodologies to develop a growth rate.
+The Socioeconomic Blend Methodology averages the Population and PCPI methodologies to develop a growth rate for each county.
 The Socioeconomic Blend methodology captures growth rates based on both population and PCPI trends in Illinois counties.
-The blended growth rate for each county was applied to airport base year based aircraft activity to develop operations forecasts for the 20-year planning horizon.
-The Socioeconomic Blend Methodology assumes that the ratio between based aircraft and blended socioeconomic growth rate will remain constant through the planning horizon.
-The results of the
+The blended growth rate for each county was applied to airport base year-based aircraft activity to develop based aircraft forecasts for the 20-year planning horizon.